If you have applied through UCAS, you can check the details of your offer using UCAS Track.

 Our undergraduate Fees and Funding pages list all the funding opportunities available to you.

-You are guaranteed somewhere to live in your first year of studying with us, as long as you meet certain conditions.
+You are guaranteed somewhere to live throughout the duration of your studies here, as long as you meet certain conditions.

 Read more about how and when to apply on our undergraduate Accommodation page.